GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation

-Recently, Gordon {\etal}~\cite{gordon2023blended} leveraged a CLIP-based text-image matching loss for 3D object generation and introduced a 3D blending pipeline for compositing synthesized 3D objects into a NeRF.
-However, the approach is limited by the model's generative capacity and the lack of utilizing scene contextual information, resulting in suboptimal, low-quality outcomes that do not blend seamlessly with the NeRF (see Fig.~\ref{fig:comparison} second row: the fruits are flying in the sky).
-On the other hand, text-guided image inpainting models can create harmonized scenes with desired objects by filling specified masks~\cite{mirzaei2023reference, mirzaei2023spin}.
-However, generating view-consistent images with synthesized objects for subsequent NeRF model training~\cite{mirzaei2023spin, mirzaei2023reference} remains challenging.
-Consequently, these techniques are susceptible to large view changes and unintended scene content modifications due to inaccurate inpainting masks (see Fig.~\ref{fig:comparison} bottom right: the given mask does not match the object's silhouette).
-In this paper, we introduce a novel pipeline with an easy-to-use interface, namely GO-NeRF, which generates text-prompt-controlled 3D virtual objects at user-specified locations within a given NeRF-based environment, resulting in a harmonized 3D scene (see Fig.~\ref{fig:teaser},~\ref{fig:more_boat},~\ref{fig:comparison}, where shallow shadows and reflections can be observed).
-Our approach is grounded in two key aspects: (1) a compositional rendering formulation that facilitates seamless composition of generated 3D objects into an existing scene while preventing unintended scene modifications, and (2) meticulously designed context-aware learning objectives that utilize 2D inpainting priors to optimize the 3D objects, ensuring their high quality and seamless fusion with the scene context.
+To address this, Gordon {\etal}~\cite{gordon2023blended} introduced a 3D blending pipeline for compositing independently synthesized 3D objects into established 3D scenes.
+However, this approach is limited by the model's generative capacity and its inability to leverage scene context, resulting in suboptimal, low-quality outcomes that fail to harmonize with the 3D scene (see \cref{fig:comparison}, second row: the fruits appear to be floating in the air).
+On the other hand, text-guided image inpainting models~\cite{Rombach_2022_CVPR, saharia2022photorealistic, stacchio2023stableinpainting} are trained to recreate masked regions with desired objects while utilizing the known scene context.
+Although these inpainted objects blend well with surrounding regions in 2D images, generating view-consistent images of the desired object for subsequent 2D-to-3D NeRF training~\cite{mirzaei2023spin, mirzaei2023reference} remains a challenge.
+As a result, these techniques are prone to large view inconsistencies and unintended scene modifications due to inaccurate inpainting masks (see \cref{fig:comparison}, bottom right: the provided mask does not align with the object's silhouette, leading to undesired alterations).

+This work presents a novel pipeline featuring a user-friendly interface dubbed \emph{GO-NeRF}, which generates text-prompt-controlled 3D virtual objects at user-specified locations within an existing 3D environment, resulting in a harmonized new 3D scene (see \cref{fig:comparison} and \cref{fig:ab_all} (a) for examples of varying cat appearances with realistic poses and shapes across different scenes).
+Our approach is underpinned by three key components: (1) an intuitive interface that allows users to specify areas within a 3D scene with just three clicks to generate virtual objects; (2) a compositional rendering formulation that seamlessly integrates the generated 3D objects into the scene while preventing unintended alterations; and (3) meticulously designed context-aware learning objectives to optimize the 3D objects, ensuring high quality and smooth fusion with the scene.